Staff

 (202) 664-5707

-Dr. Jessica L. Anschutz is Assistant Director of the Lewis Center, co-editor of Leading Ideas, and teaches in the Doctor of Ministry program at Wesley Theological Seminary.
+The Rev. Dr. Jessica L. Anschutz is Interim Director of the Lewis Center, co-editor of Leading Ideas, and teaches in the Doctor of Ministry program at Wesley Theological Seminary.
+She is an ordained elder in the New York Annual Conference of the United Methodist Church.
 Jessica participated in the Lewis Fellows program, the Lewis Center’s leadership development program for young clergy.

 Education